richardcsuwandi/covid19-time-series/README.md

 # COVID-19 Time Series Analysis
 This project is one of my machine learning and data-driven web apps made using Python and Streamlit.
 The goal of this project is to visualize the number of confirmed cases, deaths, and recoveries from COVID-19.

+# About the Dataset
+The COVID-19 dataset was published by John Hopkins University, which consist of daily level information on the number of affected cases, deaths and recovery.
+Please note that this is a time series data and \so the number of cases on any given day is the cumulative number.
+The time series data used in this dataset is between 22 January 2020 and 22 June 2020.
+More details about the dataset can be found [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset?select=time_series_covid_19_recovered.csv)